patricknevindwyer/otterball/TASKS.md

 - [ ] fast parsers are not decimal aware (i.e. 9 is fine, 9.1 makes them barf)
 - [x] JSON parser doesn't check for delimiters or separators between values (aaaah damn)
 - [ ] Parsers are using ArrayLists, should optimize to something faster
+- [x] BUG: StyleRanges are off by one...
+- [x] Expand highlight theme to be JSON specific
+- [ ] Reflow/condense currently replaces entire contents of editor